 There are many types of crises that can affect your business.
 Some might fit more to your type of business than others.
 In your general crisis management plan, you should lay out multiple plans for your business, to consider all possible crisis scenarios.

-In the first case, an employee causes the issues which leads to negative consequences (person forgets to uncover a sensor after cleaning an airplane, leading to a plane crash) and in the second case, management is responsible for the consequences (requests by employees to replace damaged or old equipment are ignored by management, leading to a plane crash).
+In the first case, an employee causes the issues which lead to negative consequences (such as forgetting to uncover a sensor after cleaning an airplane, leading to a plane crash), and in the second case, management is responsible for the consequences (for example, requests by employees to replace damaged or old equipment are ignored, resulting in the crash).
+This highlights the importance of crisis management and why management practices need to be strict and efficient.

-Surely this can be classified as “professional negligence”, but it wouldn’t be completely fair to call it that.
-This is also pretty hard to prevent, as in the US at least it’s difficult to tell people what they can and can not say, as far as the first amendment dictates, at least.
+Surely this can be classified as “professional negligence,” but it wouldn’t be completely fair to call it that.
+This is also pretty hard to prevent, as in the US, at least, it’s difficult to tell people what they can and can not say, as far as the First Amendment dictates.

 In a crisis, don’t hide behind anything or anybody.
 They’re going to find you anyway.